 They arrange cultural performances, dances, skits, and lectures to give you the best feeling for the history of the destination.

 When you’re not being entertained in that way, the onboard piano musician and singer fill the lounge rooms with familiar songs for as long as people are willing to stay up in the evening.

 What’s Included on the Poland, Prague and Elegant Elbe Itinerary

 Viking River Cruises does a good job of making the whole experience complete.
 There is quite a bit included on the 16-day Poland, Prague and the Elegant Elbe itinerary.

-- 14 Guided Tours- You can expect to have an included tour at every port you arrive in.
-This includes entrance to any sites you visit, walking tours, museums, churches, cultural activities and on this particular itinerary a visit to Aushwitz is also included.
+You can expect to have an included tour at every port you arrive in.
+This includes entrance to any sites you visit, walking tours, museums, churches, cultural activities and on this particular itinerary, a visit to Auschwitz is also included.
 In addition to the 14 included shore excursions, there are some optional tours on offer as well.

-- All meals on the Ship- 15 breakfasts, 6 lunches & 7 dinners; while you are cruising on the Elbe River, all your meals and drinks are included.
-Your hotels in Berlin, Prague, Krakow and Warsaw are also included in this itinerary at properties like Hilton, Sofitel, Radisson and Marriott.
+15 breakfasts, 6 lunches & 7 dinners; while you are cruising on the Elbe River, all your meals and drinks are included.
+Your hotels in Berlin, Prague, Krakow, and Warsaw are also included in this itinerary at properties like Hilton, Sofitel, Radisson, and Marriott.
 You also get complimentary wine, beer, and soda during lunch and dinner.

-- Visit 3 Countries- This itinerary starts in Berlin taking you through a lesser traveled part of Germany as you make your way to the Czech Republic.
+This itinerary starts in Berlin taking you through a lesser-traveled part of Germany as you make your way to the Czech Republic.
 You then cross the border and spend a few days in Prague before heading onwards to Poland.
 Visit 7 UNESCO World Heritage Sites along the way.

 Viking River Cruises in Europe